dasanurag/Automated_Artificial_Pancreas_Controller/README.md

 # Automated_Arftificial_Pancreas_Controller
-This repository contains the codebase of our project for Reinforcement Learning (CSCE 689)
+This repository contains the codebase of our automated artificial pancreas controller project for Reinforcement Learning (CSCE 689)

 # Contributors